MicrosoftDocs/win32/desktop-src/ADSchema/a-addressbookroots.md

 ---
 title: Address-Book-Roots attribute
 description: Used by Exchange.
 Exchange configures trees of address book containers to show up in the MAPI address book.
-This attribute on the Exchange Config object lists the roots of the address book container trees. ms.assetid: 7e6d2677-9818-4870-8429-50f73f9c8c1f ms.tgt_platform: multiple
+This attribute on the Exchange Config object lists the roots of the address book container trees. | Address-Book-Roots attribute ms.assetid: 7e6d2677-9818-4870-8429-50f73f9c8c1f ms.tgt_platform: multiple
 keywords: